Mark Ruffalo: 1989–2002: Early film roles and theatre

-He made his screen debut in an episode of CBS Summer Playhouse (1989), followed by minor film roles.
-Ruffalo played 'Vinnie Webber', a minor character in Series 1 Episode 9 of Due South, first broadcast in Canada in 1994.
+Ruffalo made his screen debut in an episode of CBS Summer Playhouse (1989), followed by minor film roles.
+Ruffalo played Vinnie Webber, a minor character in Series 1 Episode 9 of Due South, first broadcast in Canada in 1994.
 During this time he made his film debut in the horror film Mirror, Mirror II: Raven Dance (1994) followed by Mirror, Mirror III: The Voyeur (1995).
 He starred as Warren Straub in the original cast of the Kenneth Lonergan play This Is Our Youth (1996) off-Broadway.
 Lonergan was a founding member of Naked Angels, a theater company that Ruffalo also belonged to.
 Ruffalo acted opposite Josh Hamilton and Missy Yager.

 Ruffalo had minor roles in films including The Dentist (1996), the low-key crime comedy Safe Men (1998), and Ang Lee's Civil War western Ride with the Devil (1999).

-Ruffalo reunited with Kenneth Lonergan acting in his film You Can Count on Me (2000).
+He reunited with Kenneth Lonergan acting in his film You Can Count on Me (2000).
 Ruffalo portrayed Laura Linney's character's brother.
 The film received critical acclaim and two Academy Award nominations.
 He received favorable reviews for his performance in this film, often earning comparisons to the young Marlon Brando, and won awards from the Los Angeles Film Critics Association and Montreal World Film Festival.
 His next role was in 2001 in Rod Lurie's The Last Castle playing a bookie in a military prison alongside Robert Redford.
-It led to other supporting roles, including the films XX/XY (2002), Isabel Coixet's My Life Without Me, John Woo's Windtalkers (2003), Jane Campion's In the Cut (2003) and We Don't Live Here Anymore (2004).
+It led to other supporting roles, including the films XX/XY (2002), Isabel Coixet's My Life Without Me, John Woo's Windtalkers (2003), Jane Campion's In the Cut (2003), and We Don't Live Here Anymore (2004).
+Ruffalo later described his in role in The Last Castle as "seminal to me".